15+ Beautiful Flowers That Start With B [Complete Guide]

 Bleeding Heart: Flowers That Start With B

 Bleeding Heart is a fascinating perennial flower recognised for its distinctive, heart-shaped flowers that appear to “bleed” a delicate drop from their centre.
+It belongs to the Papaveraceae family, which also includes poppies, bloodroot, and celandine.

 Feature | Detail |